opedromandrade/penguin/README.md

 # Penguin
-This repository is a collection a few of my Linux scripts.
+This repository is a collection of few linux scripts, I«ve put up together along the years.
 I’ve made them to make my Linux usage a bit more carefree: set it up once and chill.
-It used to host just a few scripts for Ubuntu and EndeavorOS, but I’ve decided to use for all my Linux needs.
+This repo used to host just a few scripts for Ubuntu and EndeavorOS, but I’ve decided to use for **ALL** my Linux needs, distro gnostic.

-They are also some (very) small/basic scripts to run on a freshly installed Linux system, by installing some of MY preferred software, with little to no work/human intervention.
-Please find bellow the list for y folders with a short description.
+The reflect my personal needs and my linux usage and also my systems.
+Please find bellow the list of folders with a short description.

-Feel free to transform, distribute or adapt this script according to YOUR needs.
+Feel free to transform, distribute or adapt this script according to **YOUR** needs.
 Suggestions are very welcome.

 ## What's in here
 **DEBIAN**